Rashidun cavalry

-This cavalry unit almost certainly rode the legendary purebred Arabian horse, by fact the quality breeding of horses were held so dearly by the early caliphates who integrated traditions of Islam with their military practice.
-These horses were also pretty common breed amongst the Arab community during the 6th to 7th century.
+This cavalry unit almost certainly rode the purebred Arabian horse, by fact the quality breeding of horses were held so dearly by the early caliphates who integrated traditions of Islam with their military practice.
+These horses were also a common breed amongst the Arab community during the 6th to 7th century.

 History

-As predecessor of the caliphate cavalry, the recorded number of Muhammad's cavalry has reached 10,000 horsemen during the Expedition of Tabuk.
-The Muslim cavalry unit were commonly named as Fursan.
+Muhammad's cavalry, the predecessor of the caliphate's, is recorded to have had 10,000 horsemen during the Expedition of Tabuk.
+The Muslim cavalry units were commonly called Fursan.

-After the decisive victory at the Battle of Ajnadayn in 634 CE, Khalid, from his army of Iraq, which after Ajnadayn numbered about 8000 men, organised a force of 4000 horsemen, which the early historians refer to as The Army of Sharpeners.
+After the decisive victory at the Battle of Ajnadayn in 634 CE, Khalid, from his Iraqi army, which after Ajnadayn numbered about 8000 men, organised a force of 4000 horsemen, which the early historians refer to as The Army of Sharpeners.
 Khalid kept this force under his personal command.
-Aside from Horses for offensive means, Rashidun cavalry also ride camels as transportation and defensive battles, as camels can repel even the enemy heavy cavalry such as Byzantine and Sassanid cataphracts, while the large frames of Camels can tackle those heavy cavalry powerful charge.
-On the onset of the famous battle of Yarmuk in 636 AD, around 3,000 cavalry reinforcements were sent to the Muslim conquest of Syria front, including those from Yemen which led by Qays ibn Makshuh.
+Aside from horses for use in attacks, the Rashidun cavalry also rode camels for transportation and in defensive battles, as camels could repel even heavy cavalry such as Byzantine and Sassanid cataphracts, and are large enough to withstand a heavy cavalry's charge.
+At the onset of the battle of Yarmuk in 636 AD, around 3,000 cavalry reinforcements were sent to the Syrian front, including those from Yemen led by Qays ibn Makshuh.

-The cavalry corps which called al-Haras al-Mutaharikkah, that mentioned by Mahmud Shakir for their distinguishing role in the battle of Yarmuk, first recorded use of this mounted force was during the Siege of Damascus (634).
-The best use of the Rashidun fast moving cavalry was revealed during the battle of Yarmuk in which Khalid ibn Walid, knowing the importance and ability of his cavalry, used them to turn the course of events at every critical instance of the battle.
+Mahmud Shakir said the cavalry corps called al-Haras al-Mutaharikkah, had a distinguishing role in the battle of Yarmuk.
+The first recorded use of this mounted force was during the Siege of Damascus (634).
+During the battle of Yarmuk Khalid ibn Walid used them to his advantage at critical points in the battle.
 With their ability to engage and disengage, and turn back and attack again from the flank or rear, the Mobile Guard inflicted a shattering defeat of the Byzantine army.
 This strong mobile striking force was often used in later years as an advance guard.
 It could rout opposing armies with its greater mobility that gave it an upper hand against any Byzantine army.
 One of the victories of the mobile guard was at Battle of Hazir in 637 CE under the command of Khalid, in which not a single Byzantine soldier survived.
 The Mobile guard remained under the personal command of Khalid ibn Walid for about four years (634-638 CE) until Khalid was dismissed from army by Caliph Umar after the completion of the conquest of the Levant.